-There is another disadvantage to this solution: there is no more limitation in pivoting of the bogie, because the stop is now too short.
+There is another disadvantage to this solution: there is no more limitation in pivoting of the bogie, because the rotation stop is not long enough.

-Here’s what it looks like in front of a LS Models post office car, which has a height exact to within 0.2 mm.
+Here’s what it looks like in front of an LS Models travelling post office, which has a height exact to within 0.2 mm.
 The bellows are practically at the same height, as well as the buffers and the coupling heads.
 For the latter, the remaining shift is due to the fact that the NEM box is tilted downwards at REE, and upwards at LSM!
-Unfortunately there remains a space of about a millimeter between bellows.
+Unfortunately there remains a space of about a millimetre between bellows.

 Someone told on the Loco Revue forum that after shortening the drawbars, he had noticed a buffer mess when crossing a curve followed by a counter-curve (turnouts).
 One should try by blocking the buffers back from the plane of the bellows.

 In some cases, there are derailments due at least partly to the pseudo 1-point suspension.
-Moreover, as already seen, this wedge could prove to be troublesome on the beginning of a slope.
-So I’ll try to maintain the current spherical ball bearing, but by raising it.
+Moreover, as already seen, this spacer could prove to be troublesome on the beginning of a slope.
+So, I’ll try to maintain the current spherical ball bearing, but by raising it.
 What made me hesitate is that we must cut level with the frame, with risks of damaging the reliefs.

-The rising wedge should be about 0.75 mm thick.
+The raising spacer should be about 0.75 mm thick.
 It will be made of polystyrene to be glued with model glue.
 Indeed, considering the method that we will see below, I want to avoid cyanoacrylate or epoxy glue, which would be however stronger, but which would possibly block the assembly.

-So the wedge is cut into a 0.75 mm Evergreen card, with a ø 4.5 mm punch, and then drilled in the center with a diameter of 1.6 mm.
+So, the spacer is cut into a 0.75 mm Evergreen card, with a ø 4.5 mm punch, and then drilled in the centre with a diameter of 1.6 mm.
 A 1.5 mm brass tube (or other metallic round bar) is mounted in the mandrel of the mini-drill.
-The car is installed in the vice.
+The coach is installed in the vice.
 The position of the tube is adjusted with the XY table to be exactly above the pivot hole.

-I took advantage of this procedure to shorten the drawbar boxes by 0.5 mm to conform to the NEM standard for the distance between buffers and bellows.
+While I was at it, I shortened the drawbar boxes by 0.5 mm to conform to the NEM standard concerning the distance between buffers and bellows.